Kathleen Dayus

+Biography

 Kate Greenhill was born in Hockley, Birmingham, 1–2 miles NW of the city centre, fifth of seven surviving children of Sam and Polly Greenhill.
 Her father was a jewel and metal worker.
-She grew up in back-to-back slum dwellings in a hand-to-mouth existence, but in a close knit and supportive community.
+She grew up in a close-knit and helpful neighbourhood despite living in back-to-back slum apartments and barely scraping by.

-Greenhill went out to work in local factories- in "arduous, dirty, or tedious jobs"- aged 14.
+At the age of 14, Greenhill went to work in local factories, laboring in "arduous, dirty, or tedious jobs".
 In changing jobs to be trained in different processes, she eventually learned the whole of the enamelling trade, but in 1920 the boom in the metal trade came to an abrupt end.

 In 1921, she married Charles Flood, a "sawdust jobber" who bought sawdust from mills for sale to pubs and butchers; having struggled with unemployment, alcoholism, and poor health, he died in 1931, leaving her with a son and three daughters (another son had been killed in a car accident aged seven).
 Her husband had never made sufficient contributions to national insurance to provide her with a widow's pension, meaning she had to apply for financial assistance from the parish.
 In attempting to supplement this meagre support with odd jobs, she was reported and informed by the relief office that she could be prosecuted.
-She took the decision to put her children into the care of Doctor Barnardo's in hopes of finding work and being able to provide a stable home for her family.
-After eight years, she succeeded in becoming an independent businesswoman with six employees, living in a three-bedroomed rented house; by this time her son had been sent into the Navy at the age of eleven and she made an unfortunate attempt to take her youngest daughter from Barnardo's, resulting in being refused any access to her children.
+She took the decision to put her children into the care of Dr. Barnardo's in hopes of finding work and being able to provide a stable home for her family.

+After eight years, she succeeded in becoming an independent businesswoman with six employees, living in a three-bedroomed rented house; by this time her son had been sent into the Navy at the age of 11 and she made an unfortunate attempt to take her youngest daughter from Barnardo's, resulting in being refused any access to her children.
 Returning first to factory work, then the enamelling trade, after working her way up to a position of responsibility in a firm, increasing work was outsourced to her supervision, and after two years she had saved enough money to establish her own enamelling operation.
 Her daughters were subsequently returned to her.
 Her second marriage, in 1946, was to bookmaker Joe Dayus.

 She described her youth, married life, parenthood (including her decision to hand her children to Doctor Barnardo's for a period), and later life, in a series of books: